Welcome to our review of the best WordPress event calendar plugins for every website.

 You can use event calendars to organize small or large events such as conferences, parties, family get-togethers, sports events, etc.

 You may have a website devoted to events and bookings, or you can add a calendar to an existing website and schedule events and enable bookings from there.

-If you’re using WordPress, you’ll be glad that there are many WordPress themes for events, which simplify the process of adding the features even further.
+If you’re using WordPress, you’ll be glad there are many WordPress themes for events, simplifying the process of adding features even further.

-The plugins are for adding a simple calendar to your WordPress website, event reservations, bookings, team management, exporting/importing data, etc. (Some even have the feature that allows users to submit their events.)
+The plugins are for adding a simple calendar to your WordPress website, event reservations, bookings, team management, exporting/importing data, etc. (Some even have a feature that allows users to submit their events.)